Luigi810/Ascon-IP-for-Zynq-7000/README.md

 **Target Board : xc7z010-clg400-1**

 # Installation
-To use the IP in your project you can directly download the IPs in the archives **AxiDec4(Pipelined).zip** and **AxiEnc4(Pipelined).zip** in Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/ and then, after extracting the directories you can add the path on your PC where the IP were extracted to the Tools->Settings-> IP-> Repository-> + (Add Repository)  in Vivado so that you can use them in a block design as catalog IPs.
+To use the IP in your project you can directly download the IPs in the archives **AxiDec5.zip** and **AxiEnc5.zip** in Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/ and then, after extracting the directories you can add the path on your PC where the IP were extracted to the Tools->Settings-> IP-> Repository-> + (Add Repository)  in Vivado so that you can use them in a block design as catalog IPs.

 ## Codice:

-Codice soluzione 4: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/source/
+Codice soluzione 5: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/source/

 Codice soluzione 1: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/SoluzioniPrecedenti/source_8bit/

 Codice soluzione 2: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/SoluzioniPrecedenti/source_64bit/

-Codice soluzione 3: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/SoluzioniPrecedenti/source/
+Codice soluzione 3: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/SoluzioniPrecedenti/source_sol3/

+Codice soluzione 4: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/SoluzioniPrecedenti/source_sol4/

 ### Per la soluzione finale
 Il codice rilevante è quello dei moduli :